paulcaseys/axure-boilerplate/README.md

 --------------
 You will require an installed copy of [Axure 6.5]([http://www.axure.com/download)

-Then you will just need to download and install this repository.
+Then you can download and install this repository.

 ## How to download
 --------------